 In 2017, the project was awarded an IMLS (Institute of Museum and Library Studies) grant to develop a proof of concept.
 The prototype code from that project is available on Github.
 Memorial University of Newfoundland and the University of Ottawa participated in the development of the proof of concept.

 The project was awarded a second IMLS grant in 2018 to develop the prototype software into a production-ready tool.
-As of May 2020, the core functionality of the software is complete and Phase I of the pilot phase is currently underway until Fall 2020.
-CRKN is participating in the pilot phase, both at the consortial level and with several members who have volunteered to test at the institutional level.
+As of May 2020, the core functionality of the software is complete and Phase II of the pilot phase was recently completed in the spring of 2021.
+CRKN participated in the pilot phases, both at the consortial level and with several members who volunteered to test at the institutional level.
 The code for the pilot phase is also available on Github.

-Jason Friedman, Manager, Member and Metadata Services, sits on the CC-PLUS Steering Committee. Émilie Lavallée-Funston, Member Services and Licensing Officer, is a member of the Product Management Team.
+Émilie Lavallée-Funston, Licensing and Member Services Officer sits on the CC-PLUS Steering Committee.
 For more information about CC-PLUS, please visit the CC-PLUS.org website or contact email@example.com.